 Gender and Sexuality Health Justice Concentration

-Students enrolled in the concentration are required to take Gender and Sexuality Health Justice I, II, and III (NURS 618, NURS 619, and NURS 620), in addition to the approved clinical conference course, NURS 622a/b.
+All students in this concentration are required to enroll in Gender and Sexuality Health Justice I, II, and III (NURS 6180, NURS 6190, and NURS 6200), and a clinical conference course (NURS 6202).
 Students may elect to enroll in the didactic courses only without applying to the concentration.
-The concentration is open to all students entering their second specialty years.
-Applications are available in the spring term of the first specialty year, and students are selected by the end of the spring term.

 Ronica Mukerjee, MSN, DNP, FNP-BC, MsA, LAc, AAHIVS

 Ronica Mukerjee is a clinical lecturer at Yale University School of Nursing, having taught there since 2017.
 For almost a dozen years, she has been in practice specializing in care for LGBTQIA communities and HIV+ individuals.
 Dr. Mukerjee is a certified American Academy of HIV Specialist (AAHIVS) and also trained in facial aesthetics.
 She is an acupuncturist and provides integrative care incorporating western and natural medicine in her practice.